KaddeOucif/weblogic/wlscnonjrf.md

-- We can check now if the out of the box deployed application is loading; From the Stack Job Outputs, open the Sample Application URL; now it's loading, but we have to bypass the browser working as we're using a Self Signed Certificate;
+- We can check now if the out of the box deployed application is loading; From the Stack Job Outputs, open the Sample Application URL; now it's loading, but we have to bypass the browser warning as we're using a Self Signed Certificate;
 - Click **Advanced**, **Proceed to ...** to continue: